jchelikowsky/Matlab_Real_Space/README.md

 ## Saving your entered coordinates.
 Once the coordinates for an atom, cluster, molecule or nanocrystal are enetered is done, the coordinates can be saved by clicking the
 'Save' button or selecting 'Save' from the file menu.
 Give the system a name and choose the file extension to use.  '.mat' is binary and can only be read by MATLAB, '.dat' is a text format and can be viewed by any text editor.

 ## Loading a previously saved system.

 Click the button marked 'Load' or select 'Load' from the file menu.
 Choose either '.mat' or '.dat' extension and select a previously created system.
-The atoms that make up the molecule will be added to the list and visualization.
+The atoms that make up the system will be added to the list and visualization.

 ## Solving the problem

 Once the 'Start' button has been clicked, the Progress Window will open.
 This window will show the current progress being made on the calculations in two ways.
 At the bottom of the  window will be a progress bar.
-NOTE: the progress bar determines the percentage completed by using the SCF error.
-Because the SCF error can increase, the progress bar can go backwards.
+NOTE: the progress bar determines the percentage completed by using a specified error tolerance in the self-consistent field (SCF).  `Because the SCF error can increase (or go the wrong way), the progress bar can go backwards!

 The second method provides more information.
 The text shows at what step the calculations are at.